-Losses arising from fair value hedges during the year ended June 30, 2021 were \$26.5 million (2020: gains of \$22.6 million) while the gains on the hedged items, attributable to interest rate and foreign currency risks, were \$24.7 million (2020: losses of \$25.1 million).
+Losses arising from fair value hedges during the year ended June 30, 2022 were \$21.1 million (2021: losses of \$26.5 million) while the gains on the hedged items, attributable to interest rate and foreign currency risks, were \$19.3 million (2021: gains of \$24.7 million).
 These gains and losses are included in treasury and other income or interest expense, as appropriate, in the consolidated statement of profit or loss.
-Additionally, during the current financial year, there was a loss of \$1.9 million (2020: \$2.5 million) on derivative instruments classified as other derivatives.
+Additionally, during the current financial year, there was a loss of \$1.8 million (2021: \$1.9 million) on derivative instruments classified as other derivatives.